garrison/vmc/README.md

 At the moment the following things are broken:

-* Renyi stuff uses only single particle moves
+* Renyi stuff uses only single particle moves, even on wavefunctions where that doesn't work well.

-* BCS wave function currently only works at half filling and has not yet been wrapped with Cython, or even tested.
+* BCS wavefunction has not been tested.

-* Projected Fermi sea does not yet use multi-particle moves so does not work at half filling
+* Projected Fermi sea does not yet use multi-particle moves so does not work at half filling.

-* Non-Bravais lattices have never been tested, and may not be fully implemented in the python layer
+* Non-Bravais lattices have never been tested, and may not be fully implemented in the python layer.

 * Cylindrical boundary conditions are not supported.
 Also, boundary conditions in python are the reciprocal of their representation in